Frequently Asked PT Questions

 Do I need my physician’s prescription/referral to receive physical therapy?

 Yes.
 Our hospital policy and many other insurance company polices require you to see your physician before receiving a physical therapy service.
 There are currently three options for you to receive physical therapy service at our department:

 1) physical therapy prescription from your physician for your formal physical therapy service

 2) direct access to manual therapy physical therapy service without a prescription from your physician (Self-pay is required)

 3) physical therapy consultation for minor physical issues through our Health and Fitness Program.
 If you have any questions with regards to your physical therapy service, please feel free to contact our department.

-If I am more comfortable to see male or female physical therapist, is it possible to
+If I am more comfortable seeing a male or female physical therapist, is it possible to choose?